Racial Equality Proposal: Proposal

-The Chinese delegation, which was otherwise in bitter enmity with the Japanese over the question of the former German colony of Tsingtao and the rest of the German concessions in Shandong Province, also said that it would support the clause.
+The Chinese delegation, which was otherwise in bitter enmity with the Japanese over the question of the former German colony of Qingdao and the rest of the German concessions in Shandong Province, also said that it would support the clause.
 However, one Chinese diplomat said at the time that the Shandong question was far more important to his government than the clause.

 Australian Prime Minister Billy Hughes clarified his opposition and announced at a meeting that "ninety-five out of one hundred Australians rejected the very idea of equality."
 Hughes had entered politics as a trade unionist and, like most others in the working class, was very strongly opposed to Asian immigration to Australia.
 (The exclusion of Asian immigration was a popular cause with unions in Canada, the US, Australia, and New Zealand in the early 20th century.)
 Hughes believed that accepting the clause would mean the end of the White Australia immigration policy that had been adopted in 1901 and wrote: "No Gov't could live for a day in Australia if it tampered with a White Australia."
 Hughes stated, "The position is this-either the Japanese proposal means something or it means nothing: if the former, out with it; if the latter, why have it?"
 New Zealand Prime Minister William Massey also came out in opposition to the clause though not as vociferously as Hughes.

 Makino Nobuaki, the career diplomat who headed the Japanese delegation, then announced at a press conference: "We are not too proud to fight but we are too proud to accept a place of admitted inferiority in dealing with one or more of the associated nations.
 We want nothing but simple justice."
 France declared its support for the proposal since the French position had always been that the French language and culture was a "civilizing" force open to all regardless of skin color.
 British Prime Minister David Lloyd George found himself in an awkward situation since Britain had signed an alliance with Japan in 1902, but he also wanted to hold the British Empire's delegation together.
-South African Prime Minister General Jan Smuts and Canadian Prime Minister Sir Robert Borden tried to work out a compromise by visiting Nobuaki and Chinda Sutemi and Hughes, serving as mediators.
-Borden and Smuts were able to arrange a meeting between Nobuaki, Chinda, and Hughes, which ended badly.
+South African Prime Minister General Jan Smuts and Canadian Prime Minister Sir Robert Borden tried to work out a compromise by visiting Makino and Chinda Sutemi and Hughes, serving as mediators.
+Borden and Smuts were able to arrange a meeting between Makino, Chinda, and Hughes, which ended badly.
 The Japanese diplomats wrote that Hughes was a vulgar "peasant" who was loud and obnoxious, and Hughes complained that the Japanese had been "beslobbering me with genuflexions and obsequious deference."
 However, Borden and Smuts were able to persuade Hughes to accept the clause if it was declared that it did not affect immigration.
-Nobuaki and Chinda then rejected the compromise.
+Makino and Chinda then rejected the compromise.